datanav/docs/features/property-lineage.rst

 You can get to this page in three different ways:

-1. ``Ctrl/Cmd+Click`` on a namespaced property in a particular entity in the Integrated Search entity view.
+1. ``Ctrl/Cmd+Click`` on any property with a namespace in a particular entity in the Integrated Search entity view.

-2. ``Ctrl/Cmd+Click`` on a namespaced property in a particular entity in the Input/Output tab of a pipe.
+2. ``Ctrl/Cmd+Click`` on any property with a namespaced in a particular entity in the Input/Output tab of a pipe.

 3. By clicking on the name of a particular pipe in the list of pipe entity types in the Browse/Entity Types view, or going to the Inferred Schema tab of a particular pipe.
 This presents a list of all the properties found within the data that flows through this pipe.
 Clicking on one of these will get you to the Property Lineage page for this property.